 Support for a sustainable, just recovery from COVID-19 that includes millions of Green Jobs.
 To this end ARRCC is calling for post-COVID recovery investment to be spent on boosting renewable energy and low carbon industries rather than funding a “gas-led recovery”.
 We are crucially also calling on the Australian Government to support an orderly, planned, just transition for communities currently dependent on the coal and gas industries.

-Equity / making polluters and rich countries pay for damages that have been done and supports people who have been the most impacted.
-ARRCC is calling on the Australian Government to provide substantial amounts of finance for the UN Green Climate Fund, additional to the aid budget.
+Equity / making polluters and rich countries pay for damages that have been done and support people who have been the most impacted.
+ARRCC is calling on the Australian Government to restart substantial finance for the UN Green Climate Fund, additional to the aid budget.

 No new fossil fuels or deforestation

 No new fossil fuel infrastructure or exploration, no more deforestation, no more habitat or biodiversity loss.

 - Rapid transition to 100% renewables away from fossil fuels.

 * The Sacred People, Sacred Earth statement seeks a goal of net zero by 2030 from wealthy countries like Australia.
 ARRCC supports this ideal, but we want to respond to calls for a unified voice from our partners in the Australian climate movement regarding the level of ambition we collectively seek from the federal Government.
 We have also recognised weaknesses in the 'net zero' concept.